 Senior Environmental Education Consultant

 Kelly has a background in terrestrial ecology, coastal management and photography.
 She has used these skills to provide technical advice, support and expertise in the planning, development and designing of education, extension and interpretive materials for many projects.
+Kelly plays a key role in developing the education resources for Enviro-Stories.

 When presenting students with their published book you never get tired of the surprised looks on students faces.
 They never quite understand just what it means to be a published author.
 It is only until later that the reality sinks in and they are genuinely grateful for the opportunity to be involved in Enviro-Stories.
 Here are just a few of our stories.